 Sexual Exploitation - Young girls are often groomed and forced into relationships with gang members and are made to perform sexual acts.

 Signs to look out for

 A young person's involvement in county lines activity often leaves signs.
-A person might exhibit some of these signs, either as a member or as an associate of a gang dealing drugs.
+A person might exhibit specific indicators where they are being criminally exploited through involvement in county lines, these might include: